kojinobumoto/sLinkValidator/README.txt

 o All available options

- -gecko, --path-to-gecko (mandatory)
+ -webdriver, --path-to-webdriver (mandatory)
-                               Specify the full path to the geckodriver binary.
+                               Specify the full path to the chromedriver binary.

  -a,--all                      Also check "link" tag.
  -capture,--screenshot         takes the page capture.